Skip to content

 How to tip in China

-Pay exact amount in most places
+Pay the amount shown in most situations

 Quick tips

-Other situations
+Other situations (8)

 DeliveryNot expected